Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     > **Note:** This step is necessary since the main branch is protected by a pull request pipeline

 1. Next, we need to update the build pipeline to add a variable.
-Click on Pipelines and click on eShoponWeb.
+Click on Pipelines and click on **eShoponWeb**.

 1. Click on *Edit* to edit the pipeline.
-Change to the SecretFix branch.
+Change to the **SecretFix** branch.

      ![Remove STORAGE_ID](media/advsc44.png)

 1. Click on Variables and click + New Variable.
-Enter STORAGE_ID for the name and paste the URL from Notepad into the value field.
+Enter **STORAGE_ID** for the name and paste the secret value from Notepad into the value field.

      ![Add Value_storageid](media/advsc5.png)